Best Hairstyles

 Square Face Shape

-Square faces have a strong, defined jawline.
-2026's move toward softer, more textured cuts is well-suited to square faces — the year's emphasis on movement and flow naturally softens angular features.
+Square faces have a strong, defined jawline with relatively equal widths at the forehead and jaw.
+2026's move toward softer, more textured cuts is well-suited to square faces — the year's emphasis on movement and flow naturally softens angular features without requiring dramatic styling changes.

 Best 2026 Styles